-The KRX3 has three major components as shown installed in a K3 in Figure 1.
-The shielded enclosure contains the main KRX3 board, mixer and noise blanker pony boards, optional KBPF3 general coverage filter board and roofing filters that you will assemble and mount in the enclosure.
+The KRX3A has three major components as shown installed in a K3 in Figure 1.
+The shielded enclosure contains the main KRX3A board, mixer and noise blanker pony boards, optional KBPF3A general coverage filter board and roofing filters that you will assemble and mount in the enclosure.

-Only a few basic tools are required to assemble the components and install them in the K3 (see page 6).
+Only a few basic tools are required to assemble and install the components (see page 8).

 Figure 1.
-KRX3 Subreceiver Installed in K3.
+KRX3A Sub Receiver Installed in a K3s or K3.